 You will study modules to the value of 60 credits in Semester 2

-- Five of these modules are assessed by written examination, one will be short answer format and 4 will be essay questions.
+- Four of these modules are assessed by written examination, essay questions.

-- One module will be assessed by a 4,000 word essay.
+- One module will be assessed by a 2,000 word essay nad a research proposal.

 In Semester 3, the Neuroimaging Research Project (60 credits) is assessed via:

 - Oral presentation (30%)